- GETTING HERE

 Welcome to Gillette Stadium, New England’s premier sports, entertainment and event venue.

-Of course, fan satisfaction is at the forefront of Gillette Stadium’s design, with unobstructed views from the entire length of each of its wide concourses ensuring a great view of the field from practically anywhere inside the turnstiles.
-Additional gathering areas, such as the DraftKings Fantasy Sports Zone and Bud Light Party Deck on the Main Concourse, and the Encore Boston Harbor Terrace on the Upper Concourse, offer communal spaces where fans can gather to socialize before, during and after games.
+Additional gathering areas, such as the DraftKings Sports Zone and the Commons on the Main Concourse, and the Encore Boston Harbor Terrace and the JetBlue Landings on the Upper Concourse, offer communal spaces where fans can gather to socialize before, during and after games.

-For the ultimate in creature comforts, the Putnam Club offers members access to 120,000 square feet of space to enjoy.
-In addition to the Club areas, the stadium’s Dell Technologies Suite Levels are home to 88 luxury suites that are among the largest in the NFL, ranging from 800 to 2,700 square feet.
-Each suite features luxurious furnishings, private bars and restrooms, and a dedicated suite attendant.
+In addition to the Club areas, the stadium’s Dell Technologies Suite Levels are home to 92 luxury suites that are among the largest in the NFL, ranging from 800 to 2,700 square feet.
+Each suite is fully furnished with everything needed for a top-tier event experience and features in-suite catering and beverage service, restrooms and a dedicated suite attendant.

 |First Aid Stations||4|